kanaria69/Mainecoco/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## How does a penguin build it’s house?
+Igloos it together.